Our Miss Brooks: Miss Enright was another, more glamorous English teacher who competed with Miss Brooks for Mr. Boynton's affections.

-Lincoln Heights has the love triangle involving Charles (Archie), with Cassie as the (Betty) and Sage as the (Veronia).
-Also featured was Johnny Nightingale (Bety) and Devon (Veronica) for Lizzie (Archie).
+Lincoln Heights has the love triangle involving Charles (Archie), with Cassie as the (Betty) and Sage as the (Veronica).
+Also featured was Johnny Nightingale (Betty) and Devon (Veronica) for Lizzie (Archie).

 Every third episode of Ally McBeal had this plot, either for Ally or one of her clients.

 Degrassi: The Next Generation has a gay (male) Betty And Veronica played straight — one boyfriend is a timid neat freak, and the other one is clueless and selfish.

 Later on, KC is stuck in a Love Triangle with his girlfriend Clare (prudish and low-key) and new girl Jenna (upbeat and perky).

 JT had a discussion with Toby about whether he should go back to Liberty who's like oatmeal or stick with new flame Mia who's as exciting a meatball sub.
 Unfortunately, we never got to see how this would have played out.